qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_metasearch.rst

 `CSW (Catalogue Service for the Web)`_ is an
-`OGC (Open Geospatial Consortium)`_ specification, that defines common interfaces to discover, browse, and query metadata about data, services, and other potential resources.
+`OGC (Open Geospatial Consortium)`_ specification, that defines common interfaces to discover, browse and query metadata about data, services, and other potential resources.

 Startup
 ^^^^^^^

-To start MetaSearch, click the MetaSearch icon or select Web / MetaSearch / MetaSearch via the QGIS main menu.
+To start MetaSearch, click |metasearch| icon or select :menuselection:`Web --> MetaSearch --> MetaSearch` via the QGIS main menu.
 The MetaSearch dialog will appear.
-The main GUI consists of two tabs: 'Services' and 'Search'.
+The main GUI consists of three tabs: :guilabel:`Services`, :guilabel:`Search` and :guilabel:`Settings`.

 Managing Catalogue Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^